-Although the MPA and MBA are somewhat similar postgraduate programs, the requirements for graduating from the two programs differ from one another in the following ways:
+Although the MBA and MPA are somewhat similar postgraduate programs, the requirements for graduating from each program differ in the following ways.

-After earning a bachelor’s degree, a prospective MPA student may need to complete the Graduate Records Exam (GRE) before applying for an MPA program.
-Depending on the student’s test scores, he or she may be able to obtain a spot in a more noteworthy degree program.
+After earning a bachelor’s degree, prospective students may need to complete the Graduate Record Examination (GRE) before applying for an MPA program.
 Similar to MBA programs, MPA programs offer both a traditional course load and a specialized executive MPA option.
-The timescales are also quite similar, with full-time study allowing students to earn the degree in two years, and part-time study leading to completion in roughly four to six years.
+The durations are also quite similar, with full-time study allowing students to earn the degree in two years, and part-time study leading to completion in roughly four to six years.

-As the MPA is, generally speaking, the public-service-oriented equivalent of an MBA, the skills required to excel in these programs are actually quite similar; however, the two groups of professionals may not apply these core skills in exactly the same ways.
-Here are examples of skills that the two disciplines share and how they are used:
+As the MPA is the public-service-oriented equivalent of an MBA, the skills required to excel in these programs are quite similar.
+MBA and MPA degree holders, however, may not apply these core skills in the same ways.
+Here are examples of skills the two disciplines share and how they are used.

 MBA students will likely learn how to effectively communicate with their leaders and colleagues, as well as how to interact with their customers and audiences.
 On the other hand, an MPA program will focus on teaching students how to exchange information with the public in ways that are socially and ethically acceptable.
 Through better communication, both groups of professionals can better align their goals with the applicable parties and collaborate to achieve those goals.

-Integrity is usually represented by an individual’s level of honesty and moral righteousness.
-Integrity is critical to success in most professions, but leaders in business and public administration are expected to maintain integrity at all times.
+Integrity is usually represented by an individual’s level of honesty and morality.
+Integrity is critical to success in most professions, but especially for leaders in business and public administration.

 If senior leaders in business continually display integrity in their actions, they increase the potential of establishing a company culture that values honest and ethical behavior.
-This not only helps businesses to promote better relationships between employees but also aids in generating an overarching brand of integrity that can help attract support from other organizations, such as legal entities, suppliers, and customers.
+This not only helps businesses to promote better relationships between employees, but also aids in generating an overarching brand of integrity that is attractive to customers, suppliers, and providers of other support services.

-An MPA program should also teach students the importance of integrity as well, but these students will need a perspective that is geared specifically toward public officials.
-The objective of a public administrator is to guide communities in a positive direction through policies and programs.
-In order to do so, an administrator needs the support of his or her constituents.
-The best way to gain this support is by maintaining a reasonable level of honesty and transparency.
+An MPA program should also teach students the importance of integrity as well, but these students will need a perspective that is geared toward public officials.
+The objective of public administrators is to guide communities in a positive direction through policies and programs.
+To do so, administrators need the support of their constituents.
+The best way to gain this support is by performing in an honest and transparent manner.

 Although the skills and competencies learned in MBA and MPA programs intersect at some points, the careers available to each type of graduate are very different.
 The following is a breakdown of career opportunities for each discipline.